You will usually have at least one of the following imaging scans:

-You will lie on your back for the procedure.
-A gel will be spread onto your abdomen and a small device called a transducer will be moved across the area.
-The transducer creates soundwaves that echo when they meet something solid, such as an organ or tumour.
-A computer turns these echoes into pictures.
-The ultrasound is painless and takes about 15–20 minutes.
+For this scan, you will lie down and a gel will be spread over your abdomen or back.
+A small device called a transducer is passed over the area.
+The transducer sends out soundwaves that echo when they meet something dense, like an organ or tumour.
+An ultrasound is painless and takes about 15–20 minutes.

-During the scan, you will lie on a treatment table that slides into a large metal tube that is open at both ends.
-The noisy, narrow machine makes some people feel anxious or claustrophobic.
-If you think you will be distressed, mention this beforehand to your doctor or nurse.
-You may be given medicine to help you relax, and you will usually be offered headphones or earplugs.
-Also let the doctor or nurse know if you have a pacemaker or any other metallic object in your body, as this can interfere with the scan.
+During the scan, you will lie on an examination table that slides into a large metal tube that is open at both ends.
+Lying within the noisy, narrow machine makes some people feel anxious or claustrophobic.
+If you think you may become distressed, mention this beforehand to your medical team.
+You may be given a mild sedative to help you relax, and you will usually be offered headphones or earplugs.
+The MRI scan may take between 30 and 90 minutes.

 View the Cancer Council NSW editorial policy.